lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 creating a compute session.
 Currently, there are three types: FIFO, LIFO, and DRF.
 FIFO and LIFO are scheduling methods creating the first- or the last-enqueued compute session in the job queue.
-DRF stands for Dominant Resource Fairness, and it aims to provide resources as faie as possible for each users.
+DRF stands for Dominant Resource Fairness, and it aims to provide resources as fair as possible for each user.
 You can deactivate a resource policy by turning off Active Status.

 .. image:: modify_resource_group.png